 In addition to an Instruction Set Architecture, the MIPS architecture definition includes processing resources such as the set of coprocessor general registers.
-In Release 1 of the Architecture, the 32-bit registers in MIPS32 were enlarged to 64-bits in MIPS64; however, these 64-bit FPU registers are not backwards compatible.
-Instead, processors implementing the MIPS64 Architecture provide a mode bit to select either the 32-bit or 64-bit register model.
-In Release 2 of the Architecture and subsequent releases, a 32-bit CPU may include a full 64-bit coprocessor, including a floating point unit which implements the same mode bit to select 32-bit or 64-bit FPU register model.
+A 32-bit CPU may include a full 64-bit coprocessor, including a floating point unit which implements the same mode bit to select 32-bit or 64-bit FPU register model.